aspose-pdf/Aspose.PDF-Documentation/net/showcases/render-table-using-framework-model-as-data-source/_index.md

 One of the most important classes in Aspose.PDF is a [Document class](https://reference.aspose.com/pdf/net/aspose.pdf/document).
 This class is a PDF rendering engine.
 To present a PDF structure, the Aspose.PDF library uses the Document-Page model, where:

-* Document - contains the properties of the PDF document including page collection;
+* Document - contains the properties of the PDF document including page collection.
 * Page - contains the properties of a specific page and various collections of elements associated with this page.

 Therefore, to create a PDF document with Aspose.PDF, you should follow these steps:

-1. Create the Document object;
+1. Create the Document object.
-1. Add the page (the Page object) for the Document object;
+1. Add the page (the Page object) for the Document object.
-1. Create objects that are placed on the page (e.g. text fragment, table, etc.)
+1. Create objects that are placed on the page (e.g. text fragment, table, etc.).
-1. Add created items to the corresponding collection on the page (in our case it will be a paragraph collection);
+1. Add created items to the corresponding collection on the page (in our case it will be a paragraph collection).
 1. Save the document as PDF file.

 ```csharp